wuzhigang05/adaptor_trimmer/README.rst

 Example Usage
 ==============
+Enumerated lists:
+3. This is the first item
+4. This is the second item
+5. Enumerators are arabic numbers, single letters, or roman numerals
+6. List items should be sequentially numbered, but need not start at 1
+   (although not all formatters will honour the first index).
+#.
+This item is auto-enumerated

 1. test Adaptor_trimmer fixed primer mode
   1. take input from stdin arbitrary number of fastq using pipe and cut both 5' and 3' adaptors and force exact match both for 5' adaptor (via -l option) and 3' adaptor (via -r option).